 Oil-based paints emit fumes that can be dangerous.
 Before working on oil-based paint stains, make sure your space is well ventilated by opening a window or using a fan.

-For heavily soiled carpet, you may have to spot treat certain parts before you can use an overall cleaning method.
-See the instructions above for details.
+For heavily soiled carpet, you may have to spot treat certain areas before you can use an overall cleaning method.
+See the instructions above for more details.

-Professionals often clean carpets using a chemical cleaner and a steam-cleaning technique.
+Professionals often clean carpet using a chemical cleaner and a steam-cleaning technique, although methods vary by company.
 You can also purchase steam cleaners for home use if you want to try cleaning the carpet yourself.